 INTRODUCTION:

 After their discovery in the nineties, cell-penetrating peptides (CPPs) were developed to promote an efficient cellular delivery of cargoes through the plasma membrane 1, 2.
 CPPs are usually short peptides, generally 8 to 30 amino acids, have a wide variety of origins.
 They were first defined as “direct-translocating” carriers, meaning they were able to cross the plasma membrane and to transfer a cargo into cells independently of any endocytotic pathway neither energy requirement nor receptor involvement.
-However, further investigations revealed that these first observations mainly came from fluorescence overestimation due to experimental artefact and/or to fixation protocols using methanol leading to strong CPP adherence to the cell membrane and then to internalization of the CPP–dye complex into cells3.
+However, further investigations revealed that these first observations mainly came from fluorescence overestimation due to experimental artefact and/or to fixation protocols using methanol3.
 Nowadays, it is widely accepted that CPP uptake takes place by both endocytosis and energy-independent translocation4–7 depending on different parameters such as the nature of cargo, the used link between CPP and cargo, the studied cell line, etc.

 CPPs can be used as transfection agents according to two strategies, either involving a chemical link (covalent strategy) or electrostatic/hydrophobic interactions (non-covalent strategy) between the CPP and its cargo8–11.
 Although both strategies have shown their efficiency in the cell transfer of several cargoes , the understanding of mechanism of internalization by CPPs is still under controversy and the balance between endocytosis pathways or direct penetration is still difficult to measure12,13.
 Although a set of experimental tools and strategies are available to clearly address the involvement of endocytic processes, the direct translocation seems however more difficult to characterize since it implies more discrete interactions with plasma membranes components.
 Biological membranes are usually composed of numerous components, from phospholipids to membrane proteins, which might vary according to the cellular type and/or the environment (stress conditions, cell division, etc.).
 This diversity of composition, and consequently the absence of a universal cellular membrane model does not enable studies in a single way.
 However, in order to circumvent these limitations step-by-step approaches were developed with artificial membrane or membrane extracts.
 From small unilamellar vesicles to monolayer approaches, every model was clearly pertinent to answer specific question 14, 15.
-Among them, large unilamellar vesicles (LUV) constitute an appropriate membrane mimicking model to study peptide/membrane interactions as being a key point in the internalization process.
+Among them, large unilamellar vesicles (LUVs) constitute an appropriate membrane mimicking model to study peptide/membrane interactions as being a key point in the internalization process.

 In this context, the following protocol describes the investigation of the effects of peptides and peptide/membrane interactions on LUVs integrity through the monitoring of both an anionic fluorescent dye and its corresponding poly-cationic quencher encapsulated in liposomes.
 This tool is used to study CPP/membrane interactions in order to understand if they are able to perform a direct membrane translocation.
 Although usually applied to compare different membrane-interacting peptides, this LUV fluorescence leakage assay could also be used for investigating both CPPs-cargo conjugates (covalent strategy) and CPP:cargo complexes (non-covalent strategy).